hbctraining/In-depth-NGS-Data-Analysis-Course/sessionVI/lessons/09_knitr_rmarkdown.md

 | Hornet Sportabout |  18.7|    8|   360|  175|  3.15|  3.440|  17.02|    0|    0|     3|     2|
 | Valiant           |  18.1|    6|   225|  105|  2.76|  3.460|  20.22|    1|    0|     3|     1|

-There are some other functions that allow for more powerful customization of tables, including `pander::pander()` and `xtable::xtable()`, but I generally prefer the simplicity and cross-platform reliability of `knitr::kable()`.

 ## Generating the report